MZ0101/Praca_inzynierska/README.md

 - Allowing the user to view processing results across different data sets.<br>
 - Allow user to select path search criterion from results overview.<br>
 - Create an installer that will make it easier for other users to install the program.<br>
-- You can optimize the performance of the program.<br>